schneidermatic/MiniELK-HOWTOs/recipe-002/README.md

-# Step-001: Send Events to Logstash/Elasticsearch
+# Bash Script for Sending Events to Logstash/Elasticsearch

 TODO
 ---